 Washing your face before a workout might actually be more important than washing it after, especially if you wear makeup.
 When you sweat the pores on your face open up allowing anything on your face to get inside them.
 This action is further exacerbated by you wanting to wipe the sweat away and mashing all that dirt and makeup into your face further.
 So, wash your face before you workout, especially if you have acne prone skin.

-Two game changes for me as far as skincare goes are the charcoal cleansing bar by Beautycounter and the HD Clear topical essential oil blend from doTERRA.
-I've always had breakout prone skin, but when I switched to using these two products the frequency of breakouts decreased to almost zero!
-I use the charcoal bar to wash my face every day and then I use the HD Clear on trouble spots if/when they appear.
+A few game changes for me as far as skincare goes are the charcoal cleansing bar and charcoal face mask by Beautycounter and the HD Clear topical essential oil blend from doTERRA.
+I've always had acne prone skin, but when I switched to using these products the frequency of breakouts decreased to almost zero!
+I use the charcoal bar to wash my face every day and apply the mask 1-2 times per week.
+I use the HD Clear on trouble spots if/when they appear.

-Beautycounter has a huge collection of facial moisturizers, the #3 face oil is my absolute favorite and I use it as my daily moisturizer.
+Beautycounter has a huge collection of facial moisturizers that I love, if you have skin that tends to be very dry or extremely variable, the Countermatch collection is an excellent option.
+The #1 Brightening and the #3 Balancing face oils are my absolute favorite and I use them in varying combinations depending on my skin's needs.
 At night I use a combination of the #1 and #3 face oils or the #3 face oil and then the Nourishing Night Cream on top.
 So good, especially when my face is extremely dry and has that awful tight feeling after getting out of the pool.

 Now that you are armed with information, go forth and love your skin!